fbpx

 FAQs

-Customization.
 You know better than anyone what makes the most sense for your students and your program.
 Our course is flexible enough to cater to your unique needs.
 You can create deadlines for completion, choose to collect the homework assignments or not, create your own homework assignments, use the discussion points as supplemental in-class material, book Dr. Oakes to lead an in-class or virtual discussion, and create many more personalizations to make this just right for you.

-No tech headaches.
+Not at all.
 Someone forgot their log-in?
 Don’t worry about it, we handle this and all other technical needs or questions.

 Is this course right for my program?